dglazkov/polymath-host/README.md

 1. At root, create collection called `sites`.

 2. For each site, create a document.
 The name of the document must be the first "slug" of the URL.
 For example, for `polymath.glazkov.com` it will be `polymath`.
 Don't forget to create one for local development.
-It will likely be called `127`.
+It will likely be called `127`, and once you setup your production version you can `Add similar document` to make it faster.

 3. The document must have the following structure (name: type convention):